mc776/HideousDestructor/hd_manual.md

 Some shortcuts:
 * "doomguy": Fully tac-loaded pistol with 2 extra mags and 4 loose rounds (total 50 shots)
 * "insurgent": Weighted randomization.
-* "hd_loadout*": Only relevant for hd_forceloadout, this forces everyone to use whatever they've set for the loadout number placed where the star is.
+* "hd_loadout*": Only relevant for hd_my/forceloadout, this forces everyone to use whatever they've set for the loadout number placed where the star is.

 ### Customizing your weapons